Claudio Lotito

 Claudio Lotito (born 9 May 1957) is an Italian entrepreneur and politician.
-He is the owner and president of the Serie A football club Lazio since 2004.
+He is the owner and president of the Serie A football club Lazio since 2004, and the new owner and president of the Serie D football club AS Reggina 1914 since 2026.

+Education

 Lotito earned his high school diploma in Classics at Ugo Foscolo Classical Lyceum in Albano Laziale and a Bachelor of Arts in pedagogy cum laude from the University of Rome I "La Sapienza".

+Biography

 Lotito was banned from football for two and a half years in July 2006 for his involvement in the 2006 Italian football scandal.
 Lotito got banned again for ten months due to third-party ownership of Mauro Zárate and Julio Ricardo Cruz.
 However, it was shortened to two months after the appeal.
 In 2018, he was second on the electoral list for the Senate in the Caserta-Avellino-Benevento district, close to Naples, for the coalition around Silvio Berlusconi In March 2021, he was banned from football for two months due to Lazio breaching COVID-19 protocols.